kbarry91/4th-year-SHA-256-Algorithm/README.md

   <img src = "https://i.imgur.com/Pi8xTr9.png/">
 </p>

-#### Runtime
+#### Runtime (File input)
 The algorithm has be designed to check if a file was entered as an arguement.
-If not you will be given the option to enter the file when the program starts.
+If not you will be given the option to slect **1** enter the file when the program starts.
 Simply enter the path and filename.
 To run the program:
 ```bash
 > ./sha256
 ```